aws-solutions-library-samples/aws-insurancelake-etl/docs/quickstart.md

     InsuranceLake uses `us-east-2` by default.
 To change the Region, refer to the [Quickstart with CI/CD](quickstart_cicd.md).

 1. Select AWS `CloudShell` at the bottom of the page and wait for a few seconds until it is available for use.
-1. Ensure you are using the latest version of the AWS Software Development Kit (SDK) for Node.js and AWS CDK.
+1. Ensure you are using the latest version of the AWS SDK for Node.js and AWS CDK.
     ```
     sudo npm install -g aws-lib aws-cdk
     ```